RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 2 solutions.md

 (d) Both symmetric and anti-symmetric:  {(a,a), (b,b)}.

+#### Notes

+- A number of solutions gave a relation that had no self loops on it, but edges going both directions between nodes, for example {(a,b), (b,a)}.
+However, this is not transitive because there is an edge from a to b and an edge from b to a, but no self-loop edge from a to itself.

 ### Option 2

 Assume G is a DAG with no source.
 Then every vertex has in-degree $\geq 1$ meaning every vertex has at least one incoming edge.